ovh/docs/pages/web/hosting/ovhconfig_configuration/guide.en-ca.md

 - **By manually editing the .ovhconfig file.** This method is technical in nature, and requires you to be connected to your storage space.
 In this guide, we will focus on this method.

-- **Through a configuration wizard in the OVH Control Panel.** This solution is less technical and requires you to be logged in to the OVH Control Panel, where you can select the changes to be made.
-Please refer to the instructions set out in our guide: [“Modifying the configuration of a Web Hosting plan”](https://docs.ovh.com/gb/en/hosting/modify_your_web_hosting_systems_runtime_environment/){.external}.
+- **Through a configuration wizard in the OVHcloud Control Panel.** This solution is less technical and requires you to be logged in to the OVHcloud Control Panel, where you can select the changes to be made.
+Please refer to the instructions set out in our guide: [Modifying the configuration of a Web Hosting plan](../modify_your_web_hosting_systems_runtime_environment/).

 Continue reading if you wish to edit the .ovhconfig file manually.